Staudte family murders: Background

-Diane and Mark Staudte were a married couple living in a modest home in Springfield, Missouri with four children: Shaun Staudte (age 26), Sarah Staudte (age 24), Rachel Staudte (age 22), and Briana Staudte (age 9).
-The Staudte children had varying special needs, with Shaun being on the autism spectrum and still living at home, and Briana, then a fourth-grade student, having learning disabilities.
-In addition, Sarah Staudte, a university graduate with high grades but refused to get a job, had incurred a high amount of student loan debt and was also living at home with her parents.
+Diane and Mark Staudte were a married couple living in a modest home in Springfield, Missouri with four children: Shaun Staudte (age 26), Sarah Staudte (age 24), Rachel Staudte (age 22), and another daughter, aged nine.
+The Staudte children had varying special needs, with Shaun being on the autism spectrum and still living at home, and the nine-year-old girl, then a fourth-grade student, having learning disabilities.
+In addition, Sarah Staudte, a university graduate, had incurred a high amount of student loan debt and was also living at home with her parents.
 Diane favoured Rachel over the other siblings, and would routinely make a habit of praising Rachel and uploading photos of her onto social media.
-The family was musically talented and enjoyed religious-themed contemporary music; Diane was a church organist and trained nurse, and also the main source of income for the family, while Mark was the lead singer and guitarist of a local blues band called Messing With Destiny.
-Mark only brought in minimal income, sometimes taking odd jobs related to the band for extra earnings.
+The family was musically talented and enjoyed religious-themed contemporary music; Diane was a church organist and trained nurse, while Mark was the lead singer and guitarist of a local blues band called Messing With Destiny.
+Mark brought in minimal income, sometimes taking odd jobs related to the band for extra earnings, and Diane was the main source of income for the family, which Rachel revealed was one of the motives for his death.

 Diane and Rachel, after being arrested for the murders, claimed that the targeted family members were burdens on them.
 Diane alleged that Mark was lazy, would throw objects when angry, and that by the point of killing him, she "hated his guts".
 She claimed that Shaun was "worse than a pest" as he was always in the home and had trouble socializing with people due to his autism, leading her to kill him as well, although Rachel claimed that she initially had felt that her brother's death was unfair, arguing that her mother should have placed Shaun in assisted living instead.
 The murders of Mark and Shaun Staudte occurred within five months of each other.
 Both victims were found with a suspicious ring of blood around their mouths, but the deaths were not investigated any further, owing in part to Mark's lifestyle, which included alcohol consumption on a regular basis.
 Both bodies were cremated.
 Diane went further when she considered killing Sarah as well, owing to her not wanting to pay Sarah's student debt.
 The 24-year-old was poisoned, then later taken to a hospital by Diane because, according to Diane, she did not want the house to smell bad if Sarah died in it (by that point, Diane had used Mark's US$20,000 life insurance policy to move the family into another house with more space).
 Rachel was also bothered by the prospect of Sarah dying in the house, because she had moved into the room where Shaun had died, and claimed that it was unsettling to her.
 Sarah was admitted in critical condition, with organ failure and neurological damage presenting.